yasin29/Full-Stack-Web-Development-Learning-path-website-using-React/README.md

 In the project directory, you can run:

 ### `Courses View`
-You can explore and know details about different DevOps Courses including / difficulty level/
+You can explore and know details about different DevOps Courses which includes\
-Instructor
+difficulty level\
+Instructor\
+Course Credits

 ### `Entroll`